TikTok's biggest trends right now (2025)

 ‘Emergency contact’ trend

 Realizing who your emergency contact is has never been funnier.
 This trend plays on the moment of dread when you remember that the person responsible for your well-being might not be the best choice.
-Participants share clips of their friends, partners, or family members doing something chaotic, unreliable, or just plain silly - paired with the caption “Realizing [they] are your emergency contact.”
-It’s light-hearted, relatable, and perfect for roasting the people closest to you.
-To join in, grab a funny video (or record a new one), add the text overlay, and use the trending sound for maximum effect.
-Don’t forget to tag it with #EmergencyContact #POV #FYP to get it on the radar!
+Participants share clips of their friends, partners, or family members doing something chaotic, unreliable, or silly, paired with the caption “Realizing [they] are your emergency contact.”
+To join in, find a funny video or record a new one, add text overlays, and use the trending sound for maximum effect.

 Emergency contact TikTok trend